 The allocation of judges to a matter is usually in the hands of the executive judge in each court or the relevant Head of Bench, and will take into account the overall capacity of the Court and the capacity of the individual judges.
 There are no specialist tax judges in the High Court, Court of Appeal or Supreme Court, although one sitting Supreme Court Judge practised as a tax partner in a major law firm some 20 years ago.

-The disputes process, specifically the conference phase described at 3.1 Administrative Claim Phase above, is closest to arbitration, mediation and other alternative tax dispute mechanisms.
-NZ does not have any other alternative dispute resolution regime covering tax matters.
+The disputes process, specifically the conference phase described in 3.1 Administrative Claim Phase, is closest to arbitration, mediation and other alternative tax dispute mechanisms.
+New Zealand does not have any other alternative dispute resolution regime covering tax matters.
 This has been criticised by some tax commentators.
-However, NZ has a comprehensive binding ruling system to avoid the need to take a tax position that IR could contest.
-This is further outlined at 6.2 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests, below.
+However, New Zealand does have a comprehensive binding ruling system to avoid the need to take a tax position that IR could contest; see 6.4 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests.

 Any taxpayer can apply for a binding ruling, seeking IR’s confirmation that the taxpayer’s interpretation of tax law applicable to a specified actual or contemplated transaction is correct.
 However, this is an expensive and time-consuming process, requiring in-depth analysis of tax law.
 As a result, IR recommends using a tax professional.
 Therefore, most binding rulings are sought for complicated matters with substantial sums in issue.
-A binding ruling is, as the name suggests, binding on IR.
-It is therefore crucial that the facts and law of the situation are very clearly explained in the ruling application, and then followed to avoid a later reversal.
+A binding ruling is binding on IR and, therefore, it is crucial that the facts and law of the situation are very clearly explained in the ruling application and followed to avoid a later reversal.
 IR is not bound by a ruling if the facts of the arrangement as implemented materially differ from those in the ruling, or if there has been an omission or misrepresentation by the applicant, or if assumptions prove to be incorrect or a stated condition is not complied with.
 While IR must otherwise comply with a binding ruling, the taxpayer can dispense with it at any time.